The Yashica Yashinon-DX 45mm f1.7 can be a great vintage lens to use on your mirrorless camera.

 As well as adding the relevant attachment mechanism, this should also include ensuring the correct focal length is maintained.

-You can see the fixed E-mount adapter on the lens here.
+You can see the fixed E-mount adapter on the lens below.

-It includes that centimetre or so of flange, the bit with no numbers, to maintain the proper focal length.
+It includes that centimetre or so of flange, the bit to the right with no numbers, to maintain the proper focal length.

 Build quality and size of the Yashica Yashinon-DX 45mm f1.7